HR-TEAM-SDC/FEC/README.md

 ## Product Overview (Derek Wing) [![Linkedin](https://www.linkedin.com/in/derek-wing-a9a181152/) [![GitHub](https://github.com/derekwing)](https://github.com/derekwing)

 The Product Overview Widget allows users to explore different styles, price, and description of a product.
 The image gallery is created as a carousel which gives users an easy and friendly experience.
-It also allows users to scroll through the different images of a style and the ability zoom in for a closer observation of the images
+It also allows users to scroll through the different images of a style and the ability zoom in for a closer observation of the images.

 ## Questions and Answer (Shuwen Liang) [![Linkedin: LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white&link=https://www.linkedin.com/in/ryangrantrhoads/)](https://www.linkedin.com/in/shuwen-liang-855067194/) [![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white&link=https://github.com/rgrhoads)](https://github.com/midolake)